Good Questions Deserve Good Answers

 Q. Are scholarships available?

 A. Yes.
 However, funds are limited.
-Please do not apply if you can honestly afford camp tuition.
+Please apply soon!
 Information HERE.

 Q. Can my student opt out of staying overnight in the dorms?